From Limited Labels to Open Domains:An Efficient Learning Method for Drone-view Geo-Localization: Experimental Results

 Furthermore, compared with state-of-the-art unsupervised methods, including EM-CVGL \cite{10589921}, AnyLoc \cite{keetha2023anyloc}, SegVLAD \cite{garg2024revisit}, and Li \cite{11010141}, as illustrated in Tables \ref{tab:university}, \ref{tab:SUES-200}, \ref{tab:university1652} and \ref{tab:sues-200}, CDIKTNet in this setting significantly outperforms them in all metrics on both datasets, despite relying on only a small proportion of paired data.
 In terms of generalization, CDIKTNet still significantly surpasses these methods, as reported in Tables \ref{tab:university-seus} and \ref{tab:sues-20012}.
 This underscores the significance of employing a limited quantity (e.g., 2\%) of paired data for initialization, as it serves to steer the exploration toward revealing deeper cross-view representations from unpaired data.

-{ \textbf{(\rmnum{3}) Cross-domain Initialization}: A novel experimental setting is proposed for cross-domain validation.
-CDIKTNet is initialized with 2\% of paired data on one dateset and then conducts the training process with the remaining unpaired data, whose whole samples that corresponds to a specific domain.
-This trained model is then transferred to another dataset representing a distinct domain for further training without requiring additional pairing relationships.
-Notably, this transfer learning phase operates with 0\% of paired data.
-Therefore, in this setting, the GT ratio is marked as 0\%.
+{ \textbf{(\rmnum{3}) Cross-domain Initialization}: A novel experimental setting is introduced for cross-domain validation.
+CDIKTNet is first initialized using 2\% paired data from one dataset and then trained with the remaining unpaired samples in that source domain.
+The trained model is subsequently transferred to another dataset representing a distinct target domain for further adaptation without requiring additional pairing relationships.
+Notably, no paired supervision is used in the target domain during this transfer phase.
+Therefore, the GT ratio is marked as 2/0 in this paper, which denotes 2\% paired supervision in the source domain and 0\% paired supervision in the target domain, rather than 0\% paired supervision throughout the entire training.
+Since limited paired supervision is used for source-domain initialization, this setting is not strictly equivalent to genuinely unsupervised methods, but should instead be viewed as a special setting that lies between supervised and unsupervised cross-domain learning.
+Despite this distinction, the setting remains practically valuable, as it reflects a realistic transfer scenario and allows us to evaluate the cross-domain adaptation capability of the proposed method under zero paired supervision in the target domain.}

 In setting~\rmnum{3}~of Tables \ref{tab:university}, and \ref{tab:university1652}, CDIKTNet is first initialized by using 2\% paired data on SUES-200 dataset and then continue training with the remaining unpaired data.
 The resulting model has corresponded to setting~\rmnum{2}~with GT Ratio 2\% in Table \ref{tab:SUES-200}.
 This model is subsequently used as a cross-domain initialization and transferred to the other dataset University-1652 for further training, where no paired data are required in the following process.
 Similarly, in setting~\rmnum{3}~of Tables \ref{tab:SUES-200} and \ref{tab:sues-200}, CDIKTNet is initialized using 2\% paired data on the University-1652 dataset and continue training with its remaining unpaired data.
 This trained model has reported in setting~\rmnum{2}~with GT Ratio 2\% in Table \ref{tab:university}.
 This model is then used as a cross-domain initialization on the SUES-200 dataset, where the transfer stage also relies entirely on unpaired data on this new dataset.
 Furthermore, the results in setting~\rmnum{3}~of Tables \ref{tab:university-seus} and \ref{tab:sues-20012} are obtained by directly evaluating the models from setting~\rmnum{3}~of Tables \ref{tab:university} and \ref{tab:university1652} on the SUES-200 dataset, without requiring any additional fine-tuning.